UpperMoon0/PeerTutoringSystem-BE/README.md

     - `VietQR__ClientId`: Your Client ID for the VietQR API.
     - `VietQR__ApiKey`: Your API Key for the VietQR API.
     - `GEMINI_API_KEY`: Your API key for the Gemini AI service.
+    - `ConnectionStrings__DefaultConnection`: The connection string for your SQL Server database.

 ## Running the Application
 1. **Build the solution**: